A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Methods

 where $ D_{all}$ is the combined denoising function.
-Additionally, we have introduced a weighting term $\lambda$ that specifies the importance of the likelihood terms with respect to the prior, which is common practice in both Bayesian inference and diffusion guidance \cite{Classifier-Diffusion-Guidance, Classifier-Free-Diffusion-Guidance}.
-We empirically choose $\lambda = 1/N$, which gives rise to the desirable property that adding the same signal once or many times leads to the same posterior score estimate.
+Additionally, we have introduced a weighting term $\lambda$ that specifies the importance of the likelihood terms with respect to the prior, which is common practice in both Bayesian inference and diffusion guidance \cite{Classifier-Diffusion-Guidance}, \cite{Classifier-Free-Diffusion-Guidance}.
+We empirically choose $\lambda = 1/N$, which gives rise to the desirable property that adding the same signal any number of times leads to the same posterior score.

 In practice, combining score estimates from multiple models can lead to instability in the sampling process, as the current estimate at a time-step can `fall off the manifold'.
-A lot of research has been done on this effect for image restoration and multiple solutions have been found \cite{pigdm_diffusion, dps_diffusion, projection_diffusion, stevens2024dehazing}.
+A lot of research has been done on this effect for image restoration and multiple solutions have been found \cite{conditional_diffusion_2}, \cite{pigdm_diffusion, dps_diffusion}.
 However, these methods assume there is some (partially) sampled data, coupling the diffusion process via a likelihood function, which is not the case for our setup as the hypnograms are completely unknown a-prior.
 We thus propose a new manifold projection step suited for categorical data.
 Since we know that on the denoised end-estimate manifold, all classes should count up to a total of probability 1, we use:

 In other words, we re-normalize the hypnodensity to follow the hypnodensity manifold constraint.

 After applying the manifold projection step, we can use the end-estimate together with Tweedie's formula to get the posterior score estimate as: